A reader wrote to ask, “Is white rice bad for you?” She was talking about weight management. But let’s talk nutrition too.

 Rice is the most widely consumed staple food for a large part of the world’s human population, especially in Asia.
 On average, Asians consume about 100 kg per capita annually (about 220 lbs) each year — per person!
 That’s about 3.5 cups of cooked rice daily.
 In the United States, the average daily consumption is only about 8 kg or about 18 pounds a year.
 Ecuadorians consume about 30 kg (66 pounds) per year, or about 1.3 cups of cooked rice each day.
 But it appears that eating less white rice and more junk food is what’s really contributing to the epidemic of obesity.

 “Good” or “Bad?”
-Rice Nutrition
+Is brown rice better?

-In 2012, Consumer Reports reported on a study showing significant levels of inorganic arsenic – IA in a variety of rice and rice products sold in the USA, including popular rice products like Kellogg’s Rice Krispies, Gerber baby food and varieties of Uncle Ben’s rice.
+In 2012, Consumer Reports reported on a study showing significant levels of inorganic arsenic – (IA) in a variety of rice and rice products sold in the USA, including popular rice products like Kellogg’s Rice Krispies, Gerber baby food and varieties of Uncle Ben’s rice.
 All rice wasn’t found to contain high levels of IA — there is a clear connection between geography and toxicity.
 Basmati rice from California has the lowest arsenic levels, but rice from Texas, Arkansas, and Louisiana contains the highest levels of IA, whether it is grown conventionally or organically (without added chemicals, fertilizers, or pesticides).